Position

 What does a Plumbing Technician do?

 A Plumbing Technician plays a crucial role in ensuring that water systems run smoothly.
 They install, repair, and maintain pipes, fixtures, and other plumbing equipment.
-This position requires a keen eye for detail and a solid understanding of plumbing systems.
-Technicians often work in residential, commercial, and industrial settings.
-They must follow safety protocols and adhere to local building codes.
+This position requires attention to detail and a solid understanding of plumbing systems.
+A Plumbing Technician must be able to read blueprints and technical manuals to complete their tasks accurately.

 View Plumbing Technician jobs nearby